jadarnel27/joshthecoder.com/_posts/2019-08-21-analyzing-estimates-cselcalcascendingkeyfilter-calculator.markdown

 ## Other Cases

 There are a lot of branches in this calculator.
-As far as I can tell, in the "happy path" for this calculator, there are three possible estimate formulas:
+As far as I can tell, in the "happy path" for this calculator, there are three possible estimate results:

-- `SQRT(AC)` - This formula is used in two cases:
+- `SQRT(AC)`
-  - When `MC > AR` *and* `SQRT(AC) <= AR`
-  - When `MC <= AR` *and* `SQRT(AC) <= MC`
-- `AR` - If `MC > AR`, and `SQRT(AC) > AR`, then `AR` is used as the estimate
-- `MC` - If `MC <= AR`, and `SQRT(AC) > MC`, then `MC` is used as the estimate
+- `AR`
+- `MC`

+Which one is chosen is based on the following logic:

+    Estimate = MIN(SQRT(AC), MIN(AR, MC))

+Note that if statistics are *sampled*, then MC is not considered.
+So the formula becomes:

+    Estimate = MIN(SQRT(AC), AR))

-I use the phrase "happy path" because there are some guard clauses and other branches in this code I never managed to hit.
+I use the phrase "happy path" above because there are some guard clauses and other branches in this code I never managed to hit.
 Presumably these would either cause an error, or result in the calculator "failing" as the `CSelCalcColumnInInterval` does in this example.

 ## Exponential Conclusion

 Under the 2014+ cardinality estimator, SQL Server uses an exponential backoff approach to deal with the ascending key problem.
-Depending on various factors (table size, modification count, and distinct values), queries above existing histogram ranges will result in an estimate of
+Depending on various factors (table size, modification count, distinct values, and sampled vs fullscan stats), queries above existing histogram ranges will result in an estimate of

 - the square root of the table cardinality,
 - the number of modifications to the table since stats were updated, or